Don’t Let the Holiday Blues Get the Best of You

 Statistics show that alcohol and drug use rises during the holiday season spanning from Thanksgiving Day to the New Year.
 Those struggling with addictions often ignore their conditions to participate in family gatherings and festivities.
 Drug arrests, DUIs and drunk driving accidents spike.
 And the potential for related offenses including domestic violence also increases.

 The results can be devastating, even deadly for both the offender and innocent victims.
 And the legal repercussions can be life-altering.
 If you struggle with holiday stress and depression, take steps to manage it in a way that won’t land you in jail or court.
-DUI, drug and criminal lawyers with Gainesville’s Law Offices of Edwards & Mason Criminal Defense offer tips.
+DUI, drug and criminal lawyers with Gainesville’s Law Offices of Edwards & Jones Criminal Defense offer tips.

 - Manage your stress proactively: Prepare for the inevitable stress and blues of the holidays by getting plenty of rest – and we don’t mean just sleep.
 Spend quiet time meditating, listening to relaxing music, taking a peaceful walk or getting a massage.
 Exercise can help regulate moods and improve stress management.
 Be sure to avoid any unnecessary triggers, like arguments and overly packed schedules.